Skip to Content

 How often can I reapply fungicides?

-You can reapply most fungicides every 7-14 days during the growing season.
+Like clockwork maintenance on your car, you’ll reapply fungicides every 7-14 days during growing season.

 Are organic treatments effective against fungi?